 Thus, pet parents must stay on guard for them constantly.
 Staying one step ahead and using preventive measures to repel them from your pet must be taken.

-We have the prefect preventive care for you at Captain Zack, IRradicate that contains the bio-active IR3535, that repels ticks and is very safe for you and your pet.
+We have the perfect preventive care for you at Captain Zack, IRradicate a perfect dog tick repellent range that contains the bio-active IR3535, that repels ticks and is very safe for you and your pet.
 The IRradicate Oil Spray is the master remedy and is a scientifically researched, daily use shield against ticks and ectoparasites.